beans

 Savory Breakfast Bowls

-Use quinoa, black beans, sautéed greens, and a poached egg to create a savory twist on a breakfast bowl that will give you fiber, protein, and vitamins, keeping your energy levels steady throughout the morning.
-Mung beans and lentils can also be used in a breakfast bowl if you want something high in protein with plant-based nutrition.
+Use quinoa, black beans, sautéed greens, and a poached egg to create a savory twist on a breakfast bowl that provides fiber, protein, and vitamins, helping keep your energy levels steady throughout the morning.

-Health Benefits of Regular Bean Intake
+Health Benefits of Protein-Packed Beans Intake

 Heart Health